Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • The organisation builds mental health awareness into all induction programmes.

-• Performance reviews allow employees to comment on issues that affect their performances and enables training needs to be identified.
+• Performance reviews allow employees to comment on issues that affect their performances and enable training needs to be identified.

 • The organisation takes a pro-active approach to ending mental health stigma in the workplace.